-Using Outcome Harvesting, the evaluator or harvester gleans information from reports, personal interviews, and other resources to document how a given program or initiative has contributed to outcomes.
+Using Outcome Harvesting, the evaluator or harvester collects information from reports, personal interviews, and other resources to document how a given program or initiative has contributed to outcomes.

 Outcomes can be positive or negative, intended or unintended, but the connection between the initiative and the outcomes should be verifiable.

-Outcome Harvesting within the DMEL Cycle
+How OH fits within the DMEL cycle

-In summary, an outcome is:

-An observable change in agenda, activity, relationships, policy or practice in another actor.
-That is relevant in the light of the [programme name's] Theory of Change.
-And to which the programme has contributed - partially or wholly, directly or indirectly, intentionally or not.
+Results in Outcome Harvesting

+Definition of Outcome

 Outcome: In 2010, the African Development Bank conducts an extensive global consultation on its "Energy Strategy Approach Paper" in 15 countries, significantly larger than initially proposed.

 Who is the social actor?
 What is the demonstrated change?

 Relevance: Originally the African Development Bank planned one consultation in Harare.
 The extensive consultation allowed CSOs in African countries to share their concerns on the Bank's energy strategy, and ensure projects are targeted to address energy access for the poor.

 Is the outcome noteworthy in light of the programme's Theory of Change?

 When is it YOUR outcome?

 When your process influenced the outcome

-Effect --- Cause Contribution
+Effec -- Cause t Contribution

 Contribution: HSC advocated for a more robust consultation process with the Bank's energy team and HSC submitted to them a list of cities where they should be organizing consultations, leveraging on its extensive partner network.
 HSC was able to organize and work with local groups in 15 countries across Africa with the objective that the Bank receives a strong and consistent message during the consultations.

 Is HSC's influence plausible?
 Are the outcome and contribution statements verifiable?

 The Outcome Harvesting process